-18.1 Risk management framework
+22.1 Risk management framework

-The Board of Directors has the overall responsibility for the establishment and oversight of the Unit Trust's risk management framework.
+The Board of Directors of the fund management company has the overall responsibility for the establishment and oversight of the Unit Trust's risk management framework.
 The Managing Company has established an Enterprise Risk Management Committee (ERMC) which is tasked with reviewing wide-ranging risk categories that includes market, liquidity, credit and operational risk.
 The committee members have been assigned the responsibility to manage these risks prudently.